hristo-vrigazov/dnn.cool/README.md

 - [ ] Documentation
 - [ ] Create a helper class for creating tasks (by trying to guess task type)
 - [ ] Think of useful methods
+- [ ] Think of a better way to organize labels
+- [ ] Add the possibility to predict given the precondition is true (very useful for evaluation)
+- [ ] Test with very weird cases